Share

 Airdust

-Originally known as respirocytes, airdust was first envisioned as far back as the Information Age by the technological philosopher Robert Freitas.
-It was not until the Interplanetary Age, with its initial development of 'dry' nanotech, that they were achieved however.
-Respirocytes represent one of the earliest 'nanomedicine' technologies and are even today one of the best known examples of nanomedical technology and nanotechnics in general.
+Airdust is a mesoscale oxygen transport system, capable of supplying oxygen to a biont user directly into their blood, which was first envisioned as far back as the Information Age by the technological philosopher Robert Freitas.
+It was not until the late Interplanetary Age, with the development of 'dry' nanotech, that the first primitive airdust technology was achieved.
+Airdust is a specialised form of respirocyte, and are one of the earliest and most widely used forms of nanomedical technology and nanotechnics in general.

 Designed originally as a medical device, airdust consists of huge numbers of nanotechic 'air tanks' each approximately 1 micron across and containing a small charge of air at 1000-atm pressure.
 Constructed of diamondoid, respirocyte tanks were more then adequate to contain such high pressure gases.
 Each respirocyte also contains a simple valve and pumping system that permits it to both take in atmospheric gases or release them.